urbanopt/urbanopt.github.io/workflows/des.md

 ## Usage

-There are three major steps to running the GeoJSON to Modelica Translator (GMT):
+There are three major steps to running the DES workflow:

 1. generating the GeoJSON and System Parameter JSON files,
 1. creating of the Modelica package containing the district system, and